cedowens/Terraform_DigitalOcean_Scripts/README.md

 **once done, you will see a message from terraform indicating succcess:**

 Then you can ssh into the droplet and run whatever C2 you choose.
+If you opt to use my C2 Cradle tool, then you can do the following:

+> cd C2_Cradle

+> chmod +x run.sh

+> sudo ./run.sh

+Then pick the C2 server you want to use and the C2 cradle will install it in Docker

 --------------------------------